 After the Final Hearing: The Granting or Denial of a Final Order

-- If after a hearing the Court does not enter a Final Protection Order, the Temporary Order is no longer in effect.
+If after a hearing the Court does not enter a Final Protection Order, the Temporary Order is no longer in effect.
 You have the right to appeal the Court’s decision.
-Your appeal rights and the time for filing an appeal should be discussed with your attorney who will advise you on how to proceed.
+Your appeal rights and the time for filing an appeal should be discussed with your attorney.

 Failure to Appear

-- If you (the petitioner) fail to appear for the final hearing without notifying the Court and asking for a continuance, your petition will be dismissed and the Temporary Order is no longer in effect.
+If you fail to appear for the final hearing your petition will be dismissed and the Temporary Order is no longer in effect.

 Violation of a Protection From Abuse Order

-If the Order is granted in your case and the defendant violates the Order, you should notify your local police department.
-You also have the ability to file a private complaint if you believe the order has been violated.
+If the defendant violates the PFA Order, you should notify your local police department.
+You also have the ability to file a private complaint with your local MDJ if you believe the order has been violated.

 A hearing will be conducted to determine if there has been a violation of the court order.
-If the order has been violated, the Court of Common Pleas of Beaver County may hold the defendant in Indirect Criminal Contempt and punish him / her in accordance with the law.
-Being found in contempt may result in a jail sentence for up to six (6) months and/or a fine not to exceed $1,000 and may include other relief set forth in the Protection From Abuse Act.
+If the violation is proven, the Court of Common Pleas of Beaver County may hold the defendant in Indirect Criminal Contempt which can result in a jail sentence for up to six (6) months and/or a fine not to exceed $1,000 and may include other relief set forth in the Protection From Abuse Act.